Zach-Haddad/fullstack/README.md

 ### Search Filters
 In its current state, the search function allows users to search for groups by group name.
 Users may also use a simple filter to display groups that they belong to, as well as all existing groups.
 A separate redux cycle is implemented for the search that passes a filter param to the backend, which then produces the correct list of groups.

+[rbc]: https://github.com/intljusticemission/react-big-calendar

+![Alt Text](http://res.cloudinary.com/zach/image/upload/v1484955876/Screen_Shot_2017-01-20_at_3.44.00_PM_fc2hg6.png)

 ### Group Calendars
-[react-big-calendar][rbc] was used to display a calendar for each group's events.
+[React-big-calendar][rbc] was used to display a calendar for each group's events.
 Calendar items link to the respective event page.

-[rbc]: https://github.com/intljusticemission/react-big-calendar

-![Alt Text](http://res.cloudinary.com/zach/image/upload/v1484955876/Screen_Shot_2017-01-20_at_3.44.00_PM_fc2hg6.png)

 ## Features In Progress